 As we expand our emphasis on selling security-related solutions, we may become a more attractive target for attacks on our infrastructure.
-The acquisition of Prolexic, in particular, is expected to increase our visibility as a security-focused company.
+In particular, the acquisition of Prolexic has increased our visibility as a security-focused company.
 Our security risks will also increase as we continue to grow our cloud-based offerings and services, especially in customer sectors such as health sciences, financial services and the government that involve particularly sensitive data.
 In the risk factor that follows, we describe the form that attacks typically take and the associated potential repercussions.